 Prices for our finished products may be impacted by worldwide government policies relating to renewable fuels and greenhouse gas emissions ("GHG").
-Programs like RFS and LCFS and tax credits for biofuels both in the United States and abroad may positively impact the demand for our finished products.
+Programs like RFS and LCFS and tax credits for biofuels both in the United States and abroad are subject to revision and change which may impact the demand for our finished products.

-Pursuant to the requirements established by the Energy Independence and Security Act of 2007, the finalized 2010 RFS regulation mandated the domestic use of biomass-based diesel (biodiesel, renewable diesel or renewable jet fuel) of 1.0 billion gallons in 2012 and a minimum of 1.0 billion gallons of biomass-based diesel for each year from 2012 through 2022, which amount is subject to increase by the Administrator of the EPA.
-The volume mandates for 2020 and 2021 were set at 2.43 billion gallons for biomass-based diesel and for 2020, 5.09 billion gallons for advanced biofuel and 20.09 billion gallons for renewable fuel.
+Pursuant to the requirements established by the Energy Independence and Security Act of 2007, the finalized 2010 RFS regulation mandated the domestic use of biomass-based diesel (biodiesel, renewable diesel or renewable jet fuel) of 1.0 billion gallons in 2012 and a minimum of 1.0 billion gallons of biomass-based diesel for 2012 and subsequent years.
+This amount is subject to increase by the Administrator of the EPA.
+The volume mandates for 2022 were 2.76 billion gallons for biomass-based diesel, 5.63 billion Renewable Identification Numbers ("RINs") for advanced biofuel, and 20.63 billion RINs for total renewable fuel.